clauswilke/epistasis_evolution/README.md

 time of a simulation.

-Each of these sub-directories contains a folder `src` that contains code to run simulations and to analyze simulatio results.
+Each of these sub-directories contains a folder `src` that contains code to run simulations and to analyze simulation results.
 A folder `plots` contains figures made for the paper.